Steps to Starting the Application Process

 Achievement – Someone who has achieved something outside of work or school that makes us say “WOW"!

 Does Minden Gross LLP participate in the On Campus Interview process for summer recruitment?

 Minden Gross LLP does not participate in the OCI process or the Law Society of Ontario’s recruitment process.
-We typically conduct our summer student recruit in February of each year (e.g. in February 2020 for Summer 2020 positions) but with the adjustment of the LSO’s recruitment process timeline, our interview process will be held on Thursday, March 25 and Friday, March 26, 2021.
+We typically conduct our summer student recruit in February of each year (e.g. in February 2022 for Summer 2022 positions).
 For up-to-date information on our requirements, check out our Welcome page.

 Does Minden Gross LLP participate in the Articling Recruitment process?